Final Fantasy IV - Ultima

 List of features, additions and changes:

-- 11 New Spells!
-Also revamped existing spells so the useless ones are now useful!
+- 15 New Spells!
+Also revamped existing spells!

 - New maps, new areas and new edits to overworld maps!

-- New commands for characters and new gears.
+- New commands for characters.
+New Armors and Gears!

 - Revamped shops/equipment and balanced their progression.

-- Edge is now buffed and no longer useless!
+- Edge is now buffed and very potent offensively!

 - Rydia has also been buffed(slightly).
 It’s a surprise!